Durga22p/Zomato-Data-Analysis/README.md

 pivot_table = dataframe.pivot_table(index='listed_in(type)', columns='online_order', aggfunc='size', fill_value=0): Creates a pivot table counting restaurants by type and online order availability.

-_**With this we can say that dining restaurants primarily accept offline orders whereas cafes primarily receive online orders.
-This suggests that clients prefer to place orders in person at restaurants but prefer online ordering at cafes.**_
+_**Conclusion:**_ With this we can say that dining restaurants primarily accept offline orders whereas cafes primarily receive online orders.
+This suggests that clients prefer to place orders in person at restaurants but prefer online ordering at cafes.